DSEI21000-S21/project-product-price-prediction/documents/JM.md

 All data and features are summarized in proper visualizations.

-**B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?
+**B. Do you use the correct visualization type, eg. bar graphs for categorical data, scatter plots for numerical data, etc?**

+The distributions are shown by histograms.

 **C. Are your axes properly labeled?